 •• The parable of the mustard seed illustrates our theme today.
 The seed begins very small, seemingly insignificant.
 But plant that small seed, and God will cause it to grow, to multiply, to eventually provide comfort, haven, and rest for many others (in this parable, for the birds).

-• Two shillings, a vision from God, and much faith — once again, amazing things for God can come from what appears to be a hopeless starting point.
+• Two shillings, a vision from God, humility that never faltered, and much faith — once again, amazing things for God can come from what appears to be a hopeless starting point.

 •• A friend of mine in Anchorage, Alaska, had a vision to start a Christian coffeehouse in 1971.
 He found a small building in an out-of-the-way location.
 With a minimal budget, he had to rely on volunteer workers.
 Soon dozens of spiritually hungry young people began to show up.
 Many were touched for the Lord through that coffee-house ministry, including a good friend who later became a pastor and has now planted or co-planted three churches.